-- 14. In response to Mother's request for financial assistance for claimant's CBT co-pays, NLACRC Consumer Services Coordinator Tami Dolin stated the Service Agency would consider the service to constitute mental health services.
-Ms. Dolin therefore requested Mother pursue all reimbursements directly through claimant's insurance and Medi-Cal.
-Noting that Dr. Apelian is out-of-network with claimant's Medi-Cal Managed Care Plan, Ms. Dolin recommended selecting a different managed care plan that would reimburse claimant for the associated co-payments.
+15. In an email dated April 18, 2023, in response to Mother's request for financial assistance for claimant's CBT and NPT co-pays, NLACRC Consumer Services Coordinator Tami Dolin stated the Service Agency would consider the CBT to constitute mental health services and the NPT to constitute "medical rehabilitation."
+Ms. Dolin therefore directed Mother to pursue all reimbursements directly through claimant's insurance and Medi-Cal.
+Noting that both Dr. Apelian and SCVTs are out-ofnetwork with claimant's Medi-Cal Managed Care Plan, Ms. Dolin recommended selecting a different managed care plan that would reimburse claimant for the associated co-payments.
 (Exhibit 24, p.
+A196.)

-A196.) - 15.
-The NOPA is unclear as to whether Service Agency deemed claimant's CBT to constitute a mental health service independent of the District or related to the counseling already provided by the District.
-(Exhibit 6, p.
-A19.)
-NLACRC's Position Statement also is unclear as to how it categorizes claimant's CBT.
+16. The NOPA is unclear as to whether Service Agency deemed claimant's CBT and NPT to constitute services independent of the District or related to the counseling and occupational therapy already provided by the District.
+(Exhibit 8, p.
+A83.)
+NLACRC's Position Statement also is unclear as to how it categorizes claimant's CBT and NPT.
 According to the Position Statement, NLACRC has requested Mother to provide documentation for claimant and each of his three brothers of "having accessed funding for the desired therapies through Medi-Cal and the School District" and to "provide assessments for therapies [received by the four brothers] to determine need for therapies Claimants are currently receiving."
 (Exhibit 27, p.
 A203.)